syswraith/elanor/content/index.md

 # elanor
 Elanor is a minimalistic static site generator built for the Markdown I use.

+Here's what you need to get started

 - The installation instructions are available here: [[./installation.md]].
 - You can choose your themes here: [[./themes.md]].

-Currently, Elanor has support for the following:

-- Basic markdown formatting (bold, italic, tables, etc)
+- Basic markdown formatting, along with tables, wikilinks, syntax highlighting and KaTeX are available.
-- Syntax highlighting for codeblocks
-- Wikilinks
-- KaTeX

 A great thanks to all the maintainers and contributors to the [[./libraries used.md]] in this project.